MLitt/PgDip/PgCert Interdisciplinary English Studies

 Why this course?

-This is achieved by drawing on the interdisciplinary strengths of the School of Humanities, and the English Studies section within the school.
+This is achieved by drawing on the interdisciplinary strengths of the Department of Humanities, and the English Studies section within the school.

-The course will prepare you to think about the ways in which all aspects of a culture depend on narrative, fiction and language.
-You'll be able to apply this to working in education, business, government or a third sector organisation.
+The course will prepare you to think about the ways in which all aspects of culture depend on narrative, fiction and language.
+You can apply this to working in education, business, government or a third-sector organisation.

-The course also provides a preparation for undertaking a PhD, which generally requires a Masters qualification as an entry requirement.
+The course also prepares for undertaking a PhD, which generally requires a Masters qualification as an entry requirement.

 Interested in postgraduate study?